SNCF BB 9003-9004: Preservation

-BB 9004 is preserved at Cité du Train, in a livery similar to one worn during the 1955 record winning run.
-The locomotive, as preserved, uses the body from BB 9003 while using the frame, running gear and internal components from BB 9004.
+BB 9004 is preserved at Cité du Train, presented in a livery similar to one worn during the 1955 record winning run.
+The locomotive, as displayed, uses the body from BB 9003 while using the frame, running gear and internal components from BB 9004.
 This was done as the body of 9004 was in too poor condition to be preserved.